petecassetta/support-how-to/content/how-to/cloud-servers/linux-patching-details/index.md

 - Oracle Linux 7 or 8
 - Ubuntu 18.04 LTS or 20.04 LTS

 Only 64-bit x86 versions of the above are supported.
-32-bit, or non-x86 versions are not available.
+32-bit and non-x86 versions are not available.
 Not all services are available with all OS choices: for example Managed Storage is not available with Ubuntu.
 New OS releases go through an internal qualification process, which creates a gap of at least a few months between the OS being released by the vendor, and it being supported at Rackspace.

 ### Channels
 Channels contain a set of packages available to a system.
 When an update is released by the vendor, it is added to the channel thus making it available to all servers subscribed to that channel.
 All systems are subscribed to a main channel, and may also have some child channels for additional features.